callstackincubator/rock/README.md

    - `--appId` to `--app-id` for Android commands
    - `--appIdSuffix` to `--app-id-suffix` for Android commands

-1. Configure GitHub Actions for remote builds.
+1. Configure GitHub Actions for remote builds as per [CI Docs](CI.md)